SAIS-S2S-Technology/Roadmap/README.md

 ### What we do

 We operate on a model of distributed learning — we teach from student to student and transfer knowledge through tools that are [built collaboratively, deployed fast and improved continuously](http://agilemanifesto.org/principles.html).
-We are passionate about optimizing our learning to thrive in an environment defined by low resources, limited time and a fast evolving subject — artificial intelligence and emerging information technology paradigms.
+We are passionate about optimizing our learning to thrive in an environment defined by low resources, limited time and the fast evolving subject of artificial intelligence and emerging information technology paradigms.

 For details on our products and tools and the rationale behind them, please refer to the [product section](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/Roadmap.md#our-products--our-tools) of the roadmap.